narupanta/PyAeroSweepDoc/docs/structure/Run_aero.md

 3. Run the solver parallelly using MPI, results will be written in SU2_output.log

 4. Read results and store it in excel

-### run_SU2_config()
-Steps
-1. get standard atmospheric and reference properties and reynold number

-Note: CST and Parsec are methods for parameterizing the airfoil

-Note: Components/Wing/Geometry/Segment/create_Parsec

-Note: Find the part the show the plot of the airfoil and save it as pdf -> it's in the create_parsec or create_cst part